 Comment Number Comment Response B12 Expanding the highway will only encourage more sprawl and lengthier commutes.
 The project is designed to accommodate traffic projected to travel through the corridor by the year 2050 based on a regional travel-demand model.
 The project is not anticipated to contribute to urban sprawl, as development is already occurring in the corridor.
 B13 No. Any potential gain will be on the order of seconds, and only last a couple of years until induced demand brings us back to the original problem.
 Traffic projections are based on a regional travel-demand model which assigns routes used by travelers based on detailed information for individuals, households, number of lanes, projected trips, and calculated travel times.
 Traffic projections show that adding lanes will increase traffic volumes in the Brent Spence Bridge Corridor.
 Some of that increase is due to travelers shifting trips they were already making from other congested routes.
 In addition, some travelers will make new trips they would not have made without the highway improvements (induced trips).
 The Brent Spence Bridge Corridor Project is designed to accommodate all trips (including induced trips) projected by the Ohio-Kentucky-Indiana (OKI) regional travel demand model through the year 2050.
 In 2004, the Ohio-Kentucky-Indiana Regional Council of Governments (OKI) and the Miami Valley Regional Planning Commission (MVRPC) completed a major planning study known as the North South Transportation Initiative (Initiative) that considered highway improvements in addition to transit improvements such as express bus, commuter rail, and others.
 The Initiative concluded that a highway improvement project was necessary to address capacity issues on I-75, including the Brent Spence Bridge Corridor.
-While the original findings of the Initiative called for four lanes in each direction on I-75, traffic analyses completed as part of ODDT's Millcreek Expressway and Thru the Valley projects determined that five lanes were needed south of the I-74/I-75 interchange.
+While the original findings of the Initiative called for four lanes in each direction on I-75, traffic analyses completed as part of ODOT's Millcreek Expressway and Thru the Valley projects determined that five lanes were needed south of the I-74/I-75 interchange.
 This change was approved by OKI.
+The Brent Spence Bridge Corridor Project addresses the highway component of the Initiative by improving interchanges and providing the number of lanes previously approved by OKI.
 The Brent Spence Bridge Corridor Project will address traffic congestion, substantially improve safety, and enhance travel for other modes of transportation.
-The transit component included in the Initiative must be developed and championed regionally, and ODDT and KYTC are ready to support this when it is advanced at a regional level.
-The North South
+The transit component included in the Initiative must be developed and championed regionally, and ODOT and KYTC are ready to support this